CodeForPittsburgh/fishfrymap/README.md

 Using Ruby/Jekyll:

 1.  `cd /path/to/fishfrymap/`
 2.  `jekyll serve`
 3. Open [http://localhost:4000](http://localhost:4000) in your browser.

 Using Python 3:

 1.  `cd /path/to/fishfrymap/`
 2.  `python -m http.server`
 3. Open [http://localhost:8000](http://localhost:8000) in your browser.

+## Building and Watching

+We use GulpJS for compiling and bundling source code from `src` folder into the `assets` folder.
+Since the deployment path for this is GitHub pages, we put things in places that Jekyll expects them to be.

+Running `gulp build` will compile and bundle the source code.

+Running `gulp watch` will do that, plus run `jekyll serve`, opens a browser, and re-run the compiling/bundling tasks on file changes.

 ## Code

-Most of the work is happening in `assets/js/app.js`.
+Most of the work is happening in `src/js/app.js`.
 The rest happens in `index.html`.
 Be warned: it's a bit of a mess...the result of quick prototyping.

-## Build and Deployment
+## Deploying

-(coming soon)
+Run `gulp build`, commit changes, and push to GitHub to deploy.